-It’s true that keeping a freezer full saves energy, but filling improperly so that the vents are blocked makes the motor and condenser work harder than they should, leading them to burn out way before their time.
-Make sure none of the vents are blocked.
+It’s true that also keeping a freezer at 3/4 capacity saves energy, but filling it improperly so that the vents are blocked makes the motor and condenser work harder than they should, leading them to burn out way before their time.
+Make sure you keep it full, but not to full capacity—and then that none of the vents are blocked.

 Not cleaning condensers